 2. Create folders

-In Mediaflow, you can categorize and organize your files in a folder structure tailored to your organization’s needs.
-A file can be accessible from multiple folders without being duplicated.
-This flexibility supports efficient workflows.
+In Mediaflow, you can categorize and organize your files within a folder structure designed for your organisation’s needs.
+A file can be accessed from multiple folders without being duplicated.
+This flexibility facilitates efficient workflows.

 To create a new folder in the folder tree, you have two options: